Rösti Tramples the Will of the People

 - The truth about sheep mortality in Switzerland: causes and statistics

-- Wolf culls in Switzerland: concern about party politician Albert Rösti
+- Wolf culls in Switzerland: concern over party politician Albert Rösti

-- Participation action: A call for change in Switzerland
+- Join the campaign: An appeal for change in Switzerland

-- 200 environmental organizations from 6 continents call on the Swiss government: Stop the wolf cull
+- 200 environmental organisations from 6 continents call on the Swiss government: Stop the wolf cull

 - The consequences of controversial wolf management in Switzerland